Norroy and Ulster King of Arms

 Norroy and Ulster King of Arms is the provincial King of Arms at the College of Arms with jurisdiction over England north of the Trent and Northern Ireland.
 The two offices of Norroy and Ulster were formerly separate.
 Norroy King of Arms is the older office, there being a reference as early as 1276 to a "King of Heralds beyond the Trent in the North".
-The name Norroy is derived from the Old French nort roy meaning 'north king'.
+The name Norroy is derived from the Old French nor(t) meaning "north" and roy which means "king", a "North King".
 The office of Ulster Principal King of Arms for All-Ireland was established in 1552 by King Edward VI to replace the older post of Ireland King of Arms, which had lapsed in 1487.

 Ulster King of Arms was not part of the College of Arms and did not fall under the jurisdiction of the Earl Marshal, being the heraldic authority for the Kingdom of Ireland (the jurisdiction of the College of Arms being the Kingdom of England and Lord Lyon's Office that of the Kingdom of Scotland).

 Ulster was Registrar and King of Arms of the Order of St Patrick.
 Norroy and Ulster King of Arms now holds this position, though no new knights of that Order have been created since 1936, and the last surviving knight died in 1974.
 Heraldic matters in the Republic of Ireland are now handled by the office of the Chief Herald of Ireland (a part of the Genealogical Office in the National Library).

 The arms of the new office of Norroy and Ulster King of Arms were devised in 1980 based on elements from the arms of the two former offices.
 They are blazoned: Quarterly Argent and Or a Cross Gules on a Chief per pale Azure and Gules a Lion passant guardant Or crowned with an open Crown between a Fleur-de-lis and a Harp Or.

 The current Norroy and Ulster King of Arms is Clive Cheesman who was appointed to the office on 14 November 2024.